ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-1.md

 Cloud providers including Microsoft Azure are now adopting this technology.
 Specifically, Azure provides arm64-powered virtual machines which you can use to deploy your apps to utilize arm64 power and reduce the carbon trace.

-This tutorial demonstrates how to create the arm64-powered virtual machine in Microsoft Azure and use it for hosting a .NET application.
+This tutorial demonstrates how to create the arm64-powered virtual machine in Microsoft Azure and use it for running a .NET application.
 The idea is to show you how to leverage Microsoft Azure, .NET, and aarch64 to build and host a central unit for your IoT solutions.